Decisiveness of Stochastic Systems and its Application to Hybrid Models (Full Version): Introduction

-Various kinds of mathematical models have been proposed to represent real-life systems.
+\paragraph{Hybrid and stochastic models} Various kinds of mathematical models have been proposed to represent real-life systems.
 In this article, we focus on models combining \emph{hybrid} and \emph{stochastic} aspects.
 We outline the main features of these models to motivate our approach.

 The idea of \emph{hybrid systems} originates from the urge to study systems subject to both \emph{discrete} and \emph{continuous} phenomena, such as digital computer systems interacting with analog data.
 These systems are transition systems with two kinds of transitions: continuous transitions, where some continuous variables evolve over time (e.g., according to a differential equation), and discrete transitions, where the system changes modes and variables can be reset.
 Much of the research about hybrid systems focuses on \emph{non-deterministic} hybrid systems, i.e., systems modeling uncertainty by considering all possible behaviors (e.g., different possibilities for discrete transitions at a given time, arbitrary long time between discrete transitions).
 A typical question concerns the \emph{safety} of such systems---if a system can reach an undesirable state, it is said to be \emph{unsafe}; if not, it is \emph{safe}.
 If there is even a single behavior that does not satisfy the properties that the system should verify, then the whole system is deemed inadequate---such a specification is called \textit{qualitative}.
 However, this is limiting for two reasons.
 First, it does not take into account that some behaviors are more likely to occur than others.
 Second, risks cannot necessarily be avoided, and it is unrealistic to prevent undesirable outcomes altogether.
 Therefore, we want to make probabilities an integral part of our models, in order to be able to \textit{quantify} the probability that they behave according to the specification.
 We thus consider the class of \emph{stochastic hybrid systems} (SHSs, for short), hybrid systems in which a stochastic semantics replaces non-determinism.